Provide secure, accurate, and delightful access to Sourcegraph for both external and internal customers.

 The IAM team is responsible for both authentication and authorization to Sourcegraph, including login, sign-in and sign-up pages and user management for on-prem and managed instances.

-The IAM team also owns code-level authorization, which is enforced based on the repository permissions on the code host level.
-It is coupled with administration experience and team management, which created close collaboration between both teams.
+The IAM team also owns code-level authorization, which is enforced based on the repository permissions on the code host level or with explicit permissions API.

 The end-to-end experience of managing customers’ subscription lifecycle includes the subscription as the entity, its changes over time, and the impact on Sourcegraph product offering and AAR.
 This includes both providing transparency to the customers and internal tooling to support Customer Engineering and Finance and Sales teams.